- Hyaluronic acid serums are a powerful source of hydration to help prevent and treat dry, wrinkled skin.

-HA serums should be applied to clean, damp skin.
-Let the serum absorb fully, then continue with your preferred skincare routine.
-If not applied to damp skin, HA can have the opposite effect and dehydrate the skin.
+Hyaluronic acid serums should be applied to clean, damp skin.
+Allow the serum to absorb fully, then continue with your preferred skin care routine.
+If not applied to damp skin, this acid can have the opposite effect and dehydrate the skin.

 - 1/4 cup distilled water

 - In a glass jar, combine hyaluronic acid powder with water, and glycerin or preservative (if using)

 - Store in the fridge for several hours until it thickens; the consistency should become smooth as the hyaluronic acid absorbs the water

 Hyaluronic acid and Vitamin C are often paired together.
 Vitamin C has been proven to have an anti-aging effect when used in concentrations between 5 and 15%.
 Vitamin C can fight free-radicals, reduce inflammation, brighten skin and reduce the appearance of dark spots.
 These benefits complement the moisturizing and anti-aging properties of hyaluronic acid.

 - 1 tsp pure L-ascorbic acid vitamin C powder

 - 3 tsp of distilled water